mrousavy/react-native-mmkv/README.md

 $MMKVLogLevel = 4
 ```

-Or use an environment variable:
+Or use an environment variable during `pod install`:

 ```sh
 MMKV_LOG_LEVEL=4 pod install